totorean/test-sketch/README.md

 ## If I had more time

 a git hook for linting<br/>
-would have liked to decouple the sections code from the server object structure, make them agnostic of it - write some adapters more error handling, ErrorBoundaries pay more attention to a11y, navigator has no keyboard control
+would have liked to decouple the sections code from the server object structure, make them agnostic of it - write some adapters<br/>
+more error handling, ErrorBoundaries<br/>
+pay more attention to a11y, navigator has no keyboard control<br/>